Luigi's Mansion: Dark Moon: Gameplay

 Luigi capturing a ghost.
 To successfully capture, the player must vacuum the ghost until its hit points reach zero.
 The touchscreen shows the player's location in the current mansion being explored.

-Luigi's Mansion: Dark Moon is a 3D action-adventure game in which the player controls Mario's brother Luigi, who is sent by Professor E. Gadd to explore abandoned haunted areas in the Evershade Valley and capture hostile ghosts using the Poltergust 5000, a specialized vacuum cleaner.
+Luigi's Mansion: Dark Moon is a 3D action-adventure game in which the player controls Mario's brother Luigi, who is sent by Professor E. Gadd to explore abandoned haunted areas in Evershade Valley and capture hostile ghosts using the Poltergust 5000, a specialized vacuum cleaner.
 In the main single-player mode, the player explores five different "mansions" in search of pieces of the Dark Moon, a crystal moon with the power to calm the ghosts of the valley, which has split shattered apart.
 Each location is designed around a specific theme, such as a wet and overgrown set of towers with a graveyard, a clock factory covered in sand, a mine filled with ice and a haunted museum.

-Exploration through an area is divided into multiple mission-based levels that focus on completing a number of objectives, such as retrieving an object, accessing a particular room, or defeating a stronger boss ghost.
+Exploration through an area is divided into multiple mission-based levels that focus on completing a number of objectives, such as retrieving an object, accessing a particular room or defeating a stronger boss ghost.
 At the end of each mission, the player is scored based on various factors such as the treasures and ghosts collected.
 If Luigi takes too much damage from ghost attacks or environmental hazards and loses all his heart points, he will faint and the player must restart the mission.
 If the player finds and collects a golden bone, Luigi will be revived and continue the mission instead of starting over.
-The Nintendo 3DS touchscreen shows a mini-map of the mansion's layout, with the main objective being highlighted with an exclamation mark.
-The character Toad accompanies can be found in certain missions, where Luigi has to escort Toad out of the mansion.
-At the end of each mansion, the player battles a "Possessor Ghost", a boss ghost that possesses objects, in order to get the Dark Moon piece inside of it.
+The Nintendo 3DS touchscreen shows a mini-map of the areas' layouts, with the main objective being highlighted with an exclamation mark.
+Toad accompanies can be found in certain missions, where Luigi has to escort each one out of the area they are found in.
+At the end of each area, the player battles a "Possessor", a boss ghost that possesses objects, in order to get the Dark Moon piece inside of it.